A-Obushevs/EVLPG/README.md

 This open-source module has been developed as a Master project at the Institute of Energy Systems and Fluid Engineering (IEFE) of the Zurich University of Applied Sciences (ZHAW).

-Title: Open-source module for the investigation of the impact of EVs in a LV grid.
+Title: **Open-source module for the investigation of the impact of EVs in a LV grid**

 Author: Giorgi Luca (luca.giorgi@bluewin.ch).